ebzzry/ebzzry.github.io/src/en/nix.md

 files are easy; restoring system configuration from the last working state, however, is a one-way ticket to hell.

-[NixOS](https://nixos.org) is a GNU/Linux distribution that solves these problems by leveraging on the determinism of [Nix](https://nixos.org/nix) and by using a single declarative configuration file that contains all settings and knobs in one place—`/etc/nixos/configuration.nix`.
+[NixOS](https://nixos.org) is a Linux distribution that solves these problems by leveraging on the determinism of [Nix](https://nixos.org/nix) and by using a single declarative configuration file that contains all settings and knobs in one place—`/etc/nixos/configuration.nix`.
 This file contains information about your filesystems, users, services, network configuration, input devices, kernel